kkrt-labs/zk-pig/docs/prover-inputs/modified-mpt.md

 # Modified Patricia Merkle Trie (MPT)

-This section describes the modified Merkle Patricia Trie (MPT) implementation necessary to generate Prover Inputs during `Prepare` and `Execute`.
+This section describes the modified Merkle Patricia Trie (MPT) implementation necessary during [prepare](prover-inputs-generation.md#step-2-prepare) and [execute](prover-inputs-generation.md#step-3-prepare) of Prover Inputs generation.

-## Background
+## Background on Merkle Patricia Trie

 The Ethereum state (a representation of all accounts and smart contract storage) is encoded using a specialized version of a **Merkle Tree**, called the **Merkle Patricia Trie (MPT)**.
 This data structure enables cryptographically verifiable relationships between its components, ensuring that a single root value can be used to validate the entirety of the data within the tree.